jhucsf/spring2022/assign/assign05.md

 ```

 where port is a number greater than 1024.
 You would then type in the server
-responses yourself in the netcat terminal window after you et a client connected
+responses yourself in the netcat terminal window after you get a client connected
 to the "server" following the sequence diagrams above.

 You can then pretend to be a receiver by sending a `rlogin` request: